How to hire a developer for a startup

 But this process is not cost-effective, scalable, or very accurate.

-Some companies, such as HackerEarth or Codility, offer talent assessment software which helps you screen developers effortlessly via customized coding tests that are automatically evaluated.
+Some companies, such as HackerEarth or Codility, offer coding assessment software which helps you screen developers effortlessly via customized coding tests that are automatically evaluated.

 Detailed reports give you a near-perfect picture of what these people can really do.